cole-flournoy/JS-flashcards/README.md

 # README

 Welcome!
 This project is an application to create, update, organize, and study flashcards.
-It's a combination of of a Rails API backend and a Javascript frontend.
+It's a combination of a Rails API backend and a Javascript frontend.

 ## Installation/Usage